JuliaManifolds/Manifolds.jl/docs/src/interface.md

 ## Allocation

-Non-mutating functions in `Manifolds.jl` are typically implemented using mutating variants.
+Non-mutating functions in `ManifoldsBase.jl` are typically implemented using mutating variants.
 Allocation of new points is performed using a custom mechanism that relies on the following functions:

 * [`allocate`](@ref) that allocates a new point or vector similar to the given one.